MicrosoftDocs/azure-stack-docs/azure-stack/operator/analyze-usage-tzl.md

 ms.date: 02/16/2021
 ms.author: sethm
 ms.reviewer: alfredop
-ms.lastreviewed: 10/27/2020
+ms.lastreviewed: 07/29/2020

 ---

-# Analyze Azure Stack usage with local usage meters - Modular Data Center (MDC)
+# Analyze Azure Stack usage with local usage meters

 Information about which subscriptions use which resources is stored in a local usage database.
 Administrators can retrieve this data to analyze which users are consuming resources.